dshafranskiy-r7/checker/README.md

 ## Features

-- 🎮 Compare Steam library with Portmaster supported games
+- Compare Steam library with Portmaster supported games
-- 🔒 Secure - no user credentials required, only public Steam IDs
+- Secure - no user credentials required, only public Steam IDs
-- 🚀 Fast comparison with detailed reports
+- Fast comparison with detailed reports
-- 📊 Shows playtime hours for matched games
+- Simple web interface with dark/light theme support
-- 🌐 Simple web interface
+- In-memory caching to prevent API rate limits

 ## How It Works